canonical/maas/docs/cluster-configuration.rst

    are being specially routed between the nodes' subnet and MAAS's DHCP server.
 2. The cluster controller must be able to find nodes' IP addresses based on their MAC addresses, by inspecting its ARP cache.
-This implies that the nodes and the clsuter controler must on the same physical subnet.
+This implies that the nodes and the cluster controller must be on the same physical subnet.

 Cluster acceptance